-3.2 Personnel to manage community drugs
+3.2 Personnel to manage community medicines

-- Only HSA's who have undergone the formal 10 week induction training will be eligible to keep the community drug kit at community level - The HSA. shall also be responsible for administering of drugs to sick children - A Member of the Drug Committee shall be responsible for keeping a set of keys for the Drug box.
+- Only HSA's who have undergone the formal 10 week induction training will be eligible to keep the community drug kit at community level - The HSA. shall also be responsible for administering of medicines to sick children - A Member of the Drug Monitoring sub Committee (DMSC) shall be responsible for keeping a set of keys for the Drug box.
 No other member, including the HSA shall have the mandate of opening the drug box alone.